 R4056: To reduce the attack surface, the DEVICE and CLIENT MAY limit the number of failed authentication attempts as well as the time interval successive attempts are made for one TLS session.

-Upon successful authentication, the DEVICE is associated with the CLIENT.

 Secure Channel

-Following Authentication, a Secure (i.e., encrypted) Channel at the transport level is established between CLIENT and DEVICE.
+A Secure (i.e., encrypted) Channel at the transport level is used to secure traffic between CLIENT and DEVICE.

-R4057: All secure communication for Description, Control, and Eventing between the CLIENT and DEVICE MUST use the Secure Channel.
-The protocols for encryption as well as the keys used for encryption are negotiated during the authentication phase.
+R4057: All secure communication for Description, Control, and Eventing between the CLIENT and DEVICE MUST use a Secure Channel.

-R4072: A DEVICE MUST support receiving and responding to a Probe SOAP ENVELOPE over HTTP using the Secure Channel.
+R4072: A DEVICE MUST support receiving and responding to a Probe SOAP ENVELOPE over HTTP using a Secure Channel.

-R4073: A DEVICE MAY ignore a Probe SOAP ENVELOPE sent over HTTP that does not use the Secure Channel.
+R4073: A DEVICE MAY ignore a Probe SOAP ENVELOPE sent over HTTP that does not use a Secure Channel.

-As prescribed by R1015, a CLIENT may send a Probe over HTTP; this Probe (and Probe Match, if any) are sent using the Secure Channel.
+As prescribed by R1015, a CLIENT may send a Probe over HTTP; this Probe and ProbeMatches are sent using the Secure Channel.

 TLS Ciphersuites